RuiArmada/CG/README.md

 ## How to Run

-Notice: You must aquire the toolkits folder that is made available in the class
+Notice: You must adquire the toolkits folder that is made available in the class

 ```
 > cd Cass[X]